platformsh/platformsh-docs/src/frameworks/wordpress/redis.md

 There are a number of Redis libraries for WordPress, only some of which are compatible with Platform.sh.
 We have tested and recommend [devgeniem/wp-redis-object-cache-dropin](https://packagist.org/packages/devgeniem/wp-redis-object-cache-dropin), which requires extremely little configuration.

-Alternatively, [the parent package](https://github.com/tillkruss/redis-cache), which will require a slightly other setup.

 ## Requirements

 ### Add a Redis service